The Ultimate Guide to Master's Applications in the UK and Europe (2026–2027)

 UK-specific considerations:

-3. Prepare a Strong Masters Application
+3. Prepare a Strong Application

 Key components include: